No toilet for returning SpaceX crew, stuck using diapers

 “They have a nice spiciness to them, a little bit of a lingering burn,” she said.
 “Some found that more troublesome than others.”

 Also returning with McArthur and Pesquet: NASA astronaut Shane Kimbrough and Japanese astronaut Akihiko Hoshide.
-SpaceX launched them to the space station on April 28.
+SpaceX launched them to the space station on April 23.
+Their capsule is certified for a maximum 210 days in space, and with Friday marking their 196th day aloft, NASA is eager to get them back as soon as possible.

 One American and two Russians will remain on the space station following their departure.
 While it would be better if their replacements arrived first — in order to share tips on living in space — Kimbrough said the remaining NASA astronaut will fill in the newcomers.